Building Confidence in Treating Trauma

 The long-lasting effects of trauma are hard to overstate.
 However, our experience has shown that, with a trauma-informed approach and the right treatment, patients can learn the skills and tools they need to recover.

 Pathlight Mood & Anxiety Center offers expert trauma treatment in our residential and partial hospitalization programs.
-This specialty track works to break down the impacts of trauma, helping patients understand the impacts of trauma, address trauma-related beliefs and rebuild their lives.
+Our trauma-informed care approach can help patients understand the impacts of trauma, address trauma-related beliefs and rebuild their lives.

 - Cognitive processing therapy (CPT) is a foundational, first-line, evidence-based psychotherapy to treat the symptoms of PTSD in addition to trauma-focused cognitive behavioral therapy (TF-CBT)